pythonindia/inpycon2019/cfp.md

 And if you don't get any ideas along these lines, try plain and simple teaching.
 Pick up an niche topic (maybe a recent technology, or a scientific paper), and help us learn.
 A well delivered lecture even at a beginner level is often well received.

-### The review process
+### The Review Process

 - Authors should propose their talks using the [CFP application](https://in.pycon.org/cfp/2019/proposals/create/)
 - CFP volunteers review the proposals for completeness
 - Once the proposals are ready, they are be reviewed by a panel of experts
 - If the proposal does not look complete, or the reviewers need clarifications, the author is notified via comments
-- The reviewers finally vote on the proposals
+- The panel of experts finally vote on the proposals
 - A pre-final shortlist is eventually prepared based on the votes
 - The shortlisted proposals go through a round of rehearsals (more details in section below)
 - A final list is created and published.